 A Great Project Cost Estimate

-You can use a number of criteria to determine how useful a project cost estimate is, including:
+You can use several criteria to determine how useful a project cost estimate is, including:

-It’s critical to keep track of the assumptions used in an estimate.
-Documentation can assist others to understand the reasoning for an estimate and avoid misconceptions.
+- Documentation: Keeping track of the assumptions used in an estimate is critical.
+Documentation can assist others in understanding the reasoning for an estimate and avoid misconceptions.

-The ability to produce reliable, accurate and transparent cost estimate is critical to ensuring world-class project delivery.
-To produce accurate cost estimate, it is vital to carefully implement the cost estimation process keeping in mind the principles of cost estimation.
+Producing reliable, accurate, and transparent cost estimates is critical to ensuring world-class project delivery.
+To produce accurate cost estimates, it is vital to carefully implement the process while considering the principles of cost estimation.

 Very informative, I had some doubts about cost management, but now it is all clear.
 Thanks man